Posts

 Image

 Edited by Paracinema Magazine co-founder and former editor, Christine Makepeace , and C. Rachel Katz , the Women in Horror Annual (WHA) is a collection of horror fiction and nonfiction written by women.
 The WHA counts as one among a scant handful of women-only anthologies in the horror literature landscape.
-The annual promotes and celebrates women's voices in horror, and the stories and papers contained within - penned by new and emerging literary talent - represent a diverse group of writers, each with their own unique vision.
+The annual promotes and celebrates women's voices in horror, and the stories and papers contained within - penned by new and emerging literary talent - represent a diverse group of writers, each with their own unique vision and voice.
 Some of these writers have published previously, while others are just starting out.
 Women's voices can be under-represented in horror, and this anthology is another step towards providing them with the opportunity to be heard/read.
 The nineteen original stories featured in the annual run the gamut from melancholic to erotic; some are violent, brutal affairs, and others are more psychological.
-The essays include cinematic and literary analysis, t
+The essays include cinematic and literary a...

 Curtain